Accelerating Quadratic Transform and WMMSE: Quadratic Transform

 To sum up, Algorithm \ref{algorithm:GQT} is more efficient per iteration, but in the meanwhile requires more iterations to attain convergence.
 One can find a balance between Algorithm \ref{algorithm:QT} and Algorithm \ref{algorithm:GQT} via timesharing; the convergence to a stationary point is still guaranteed by the MM theory as shown in Section \ref{sec:convergence}.

-Nevertheless, our idea is to reduce the number of iterations for Algorithm \ref{algorithm:GQT} by means of extrapolation.
-In principle, since the nonhomogeneous quadratic transform in essence utilizes the gradients, its convergence can be accelerated by momentum or heavy-ball method.
+{A brand-new idea here is to reduce the number of iterations for Algorithm \ref{algorithm:GQT} by means of extrapolation.} In principle, since the nonhomogeneous quadratic transform in essence utilizes the gradients, its convergence can be accelerated by momentum or heavy-ball method.
 Specifically, following Nesterov's extrapolation strategy \cite{Nesterov_book}, we propose to extrapolate each $\bx_i$ along the direction of the difference between the preceding two iterates before the gradient projection, i.e.,